PML-N bashes PTI govt for putting Nawaz, Maryam on ECL

 LAHORE: Pakistan Muslim League-N (PML-N) Tuesday bashed Pakistan Tehreek-e-Insaf (PTI) Chairman Imran Khan, saying the PTI government’s very first cabinet meeting had resorted to political victimisation of the opposition parties.

-They said it was imperative that the opposition parties agree on a joint candidate for the presidential election.
-And if they are able to do so, there is a possibility of their winning the election.

-The PML-N leaders expressed displeasure at the PPP not voting for PML-N President Shahbaz for the post of prime minister.
+People’s Party not voting for Pakistan Muslim League-N President Shahbaz for the post of prime minister.
 However, they were said holding on to prejudices was against the need of the hour, which merited a coherent and unanimous agreement on the name of the candidate for presidentship.

-According to sources, opposition parties including PML-N and PPP will meet after Eid holidays to discuss possibilities of a joint candidate for presidential election.
-The PML-N, while expressing reservations over Aitzaz Ahsan’s candidature for presidentship, made it clear that it would prefer a joint candidate, unanimously agreed upon by all opposition parties.

-A PPP delegation, led by former opposition leader Khursheed Shah and Raza Rabbani, met PML-N delegation comprising Ahsan Iqbal, Ayaz Sadiq and Rana Tanveer on Tuesday.
-The two sides discussed various political matters including candidature for the post of president.
+Meanwhile PML-N leader Khawaja Saad Rafiq has said placing Nawaz Sharif family name on ECL is a political victimisation.
+In his statement on website twitter former Railways Minister denounced the decision of placing name of Nawaz Sharif and Maryam Nawaz on ECL by federal government.
+Putting the name of Nawaz Sharif family on ECL in the first meeting of federal cabinet is vendetta.
+Placing Nawaz Sharif name on ECL will become headache for Imran government.
+Imran is being advised to become hero by pitching him against the political rivals.
+PM entry is too much difficult and his exit is too much easy.

+PTI leader Usman Dar said no one is being politically victimised in Imran government as cases against PML-N leadership are being run ahead of our coming to power.
+We have talking of making all the institutions including NAB strong, independent and autonomous.

 LAHORE: Pakistan Muslim League-N (PML-N) Tuesday bashed Pakistan Tehreek-e-Insaf (PTI) Chairman Imran Khan, saying the PTI government’s very first cabinet meeting had resorted to political victimisation of the opposition parties.

-They said it was imperative that the opposition parties agree on a joint candidate for the presidential election.
-And if they are able to do so, there is a possibility of their winning the election.

-The PML-N leaders expressed displeasure at the PPP not voting for PML-N President Shahbaz for the post of prime minister.
+People’s Party not voting for Pakistan Muslim League-N President Shahbaz for the post of prime minister.
 However, they were said holding on to prejudices was against the need of the hour, which merited a coherent and unanimous agreement on the name of the candidate for presidentship.

-According to sources, opposition parties including PML-N and PPP will meet after Eid holidays to discuss possibilities of a joint candidate for presidential election.
-The PML-N, while expressing reservations over Aitzaz Ahsan’s candidature for presidentship, made it clear that it would prefer a joint candidate, unanimously agreed upon by all opposition parties.

-A PPP delegation, led by former opposition leader Khursheed Shah and Raza Rabbani, met PML-N delegation comprising Ahsan Iqbal, Ayaz Sadiq and Rana Tanveer on Tuesday.
-The two sides discussed various political matters including candidature for the post of president.
+Meanwhile PML-N leader Khawaja Saad Rafiq has said placing Nawaz Sharif family name on ECL is a political victimisation.
+In his statement on website twitter former Railways Minister denounced the decision of placing name of Nawaz Sharif and Maryam Nawaz on ECL by federal government.
+Putting the name of Nawaz Sharif family on ECL in the first meeting of federal cabinet is vendetta.
+Placing Nawaz Sharif name on ECL will become headache for Imran government.
+Imran is being advised to become hero by pitching him against the political rivals.
+PM entry is too much difficult and his exit is too much easy.

+PTI leader Usman Dar said no one is being politically victimised in Imran government as cases against PML-N leadership are being run ahead of our coming to power.
+We have talking of making all the institutions including NAB strong, independent and autonomous.

 Comments